zral/esp8266-secure-rest-client/README.md

-# RestClient for ESP8266 Arduino
+# RestClient for ESP8266

-HTTP Request library for ESP8266 Arduino
+HTTP Request library for ESP8266

 This is a port of [CanTireInnovations/arduino-restclient](https://github.com/CanTireInnovations/esp8266-arduino-rest-client) to work with https